censodev/udacity_python-2/readme.md

 # Meme Generator

-A multimedia application to dynamically generate memes
+A multimedia application to dynamically generate memes.

 ## Setup